 Understanding urine and the bladder

 Your kidneys make urine continuously.
-A trickle of urine is constantly passing to your bladder down the tubes from the kidneys to the bladder (your ureters).
-You make different amounts of urine depending on how much you drink, eat and sweat.
+A trickle of urine is constantly passing to your bladder down the tubes (called ureters) which run from the kidneys to the bladder.
+You make different amounts of urine, depending on how much you drink, eat and sweat.

 Your bladder is made of muscle and stores the urine.
 It expands like a balloon as it fills with urine.
 The outlet for urine (your urethra) is normally kept closed.
 This is helped by the muscles below your bladder that surround and support your urethra (the pelvic floor muscles).